Kong/docs.konghq.com/src/gateway/reference/router-operators.md

 content-type: reference
 ---

 With the release of version 3.0, {{site.base_gateway}} now ships with a new router.
-The new router can describe routes using a domain-specific languaged called Expressions.
+The new router can describe routes using a domain-specific language called Expressions.
 Expressions can describe routes or paths as patterns using regular expressions.
 This document serves as a reference for all of the available operators:

 ## Available Fields